Discover the days of the week in Spanish with our complete guide. Learn their meanings and how to use them in sentences.

 Spanish days of the week: Rules

+In contrast to English, which always capitalizes the names of the days of the week.
 Second, the days of the week are often used with the preposition “en” to indicate when something will happen.
 For example:

 - El partido es en lunes. – The game is on Monday.